nehalnova/nehalnova/README.md

-# 💫 Nehal Chaudhary - Creative Technologist | Data Alchemist |
+# 💫 Nehal Chaudhary - Data-Driven Developer| Creative Technologist |
-> "Stylish outside .
-Stats-obsessed inside.
-Art in logic , logic in art. "
+> “Precision in code.
+Poise in design.
+Where data meets intention.”

 ---

 ## 🍜 Who am I ?
-B.Tech student at NSUT Delhi & pursuing B.Sc in Data Science at IIT Madras,I blend **aesthetic sensibilities** with **data-driven logic**, aiming to create tech that not only works—but *feels* right.
+B.Tech student at NSUT Delhi & pursuing B.Sc in Data Science at IIT Madras, with a passion for crafting **clean, intuitive digital experiences**, I specialize in transforming abstract data and technical logic into usable, visual, and impactful products.
+My approach blends **engineering clarity** with a keen eye for **aesthetics and user behavior**.

 I'm deeply passionate about:
 - building sleek, intuitive UIs 🌐